mscatloaf/roborio-usb-linux/README.md

 # roborio-usb-linux

-This program allows you to connect a roborio to a linux computer over usb using simple-dhcpd https://github.com/javier-lopez/learn/blob/master/python/tools/simple-dhcpd
+This bash script allows you to connect a roborio to a linux computer over usb using simple-dhcpd https://github.com/javier-lopez/learn/blob/master/python/tools/simple-dhcpd

 Its written for personal use, so don't expect any documentation / support

 ```
 configure() {
 	DEVICE=$(ip a | grep enp0 | sed -e 's/.*: \(.*\):.*/\1/')